munib/20210306-munibahmadfaridi/README.md

 # data validation

- -> gender should me Male/Femail
+ -> gender should be Male/Femail
  -> height should be in CM
  -> weight should be in kg